Pornhub brings back premium lifetime subscriptions for Black Friday

-Black Friday's a great time to score a good deal on just about anything -- and this year, one of the top deals of the day won't be available from Amazon, Walmart or Best Buy.
+Black Friday's a great time to score a good deal on just about anything -- and starting tonight, one of the top deals of the season won't be available from Amazon, Walmart or Best Buy.
 It's a deal direct from the adult video streaming service Pornhub, which promises to liven up 2020 with lifetime subscriptions to Pornhub Premium starting at $200.

 That's even better than last year's Black Friday offer, when the company first introduced its "LifePlan" subscriptions at an asking price of $299.
 And, like last year, this deal is exclusive to Black Friday, so you won't be able to buy a LifePlan after this weekend.